 The key to a headache-free year-end is all in the prep you do ahead of time.
 It’s kind of like painting a room, all that extra time you spend on cleaning and taping at the beginning will save you hours of frustration.
 To save yourself some time this year, start with a plan.
 We can help.
 Check out our year-end checklist for a round-up of all the tasks and timing to get your year-end on track.

 Now’s the time to tie up any loose ends.
 To get a good start on year-end, you want to be sure you’re working with the right information.
 Whether it’s just you, or you’re working with your HR team, take the time now to verify that all employee records are up-to-date.
 Double-check to see if there have been any departures and make sure your payroll system is accurately updated.
 Always ensure accurate social insurance numbers are being reported.

 Even if you’re reconciling payroll before each cycle, you’ll still need to do a more thorough reconciliation at the end of the year.
 This is easier if you’ve been consistent, as the chances of errors drop.
-But mistakes can slip through the cracks, and you’ll need to find them before creating year-end reports, filing tax documents to the CRA, and sending T4s to your employees—all wages and deductions for the year must be accurate.
+But mistakes can slip through the cracks, and you’ll need to find them before creating year-end reports, filing tax documents to the CRA, and sending tax slips to your employees—all wages and payroll deductions for the year must be accurate.

 Review your processes & reports

 Take the time to review your payroll software set-up to ensure your employees’ earnings, taxable benefits, and payroll deductions have been programmed accurately.

 It’s helpful to have payroll software that can easily pull data for you.
 With Avanti’s HCM software, you get advanced reporting capabilities with a library of 175+ standard reports and custom reporting at no extra cost, plus automatic scheduling for sending reports.
 Features like this are super helpful when you need quick access to your data.